ChatScript/ChatScript/WIKI/ChatScript-Json.md

     $_array1 += value -- adds value into array1
 ```

+Adding an element to an array using these notations will automatically
+select DUPLICATE entries being legal.
+If you want the insertion to be unique, use
+^jsonarrayinsert(UNIQUE xxx xxx).

 The only restriction on arrays is that you cannot add a new array index value without using ^jsonarrayinsert
 as you are not allowed to create discontiguous indices.